The Best Carry-On Luggage of 2017

-The Eagle Creek Tarmac 22, a new addition to our carry-on luggage review, was a favorite among our testers, and it received updates in 2017 that make it even more enviable.
-Internal compression straps instead of a mesh pocket streamline packing, and outer pockets feature a new fabric.
+Our Editors' Choice Award winner for 2017 is the Eagle Creek Tarmac AWD Carry-On.
+Its predecessor won this award last year, and we are stoked to see the manufacturer upping their game with the latest iteration in the Tarmac line.
+Improvements come in the form of internal compression straps for streamlined packing and a new fabric on the outer pockets.
 With Eagle Creek's signature outdoorsy styling, this bag works for adventure tourism, family vacays, and everything in between.
 Easy to maneuver and not too heavy, its packing capacity is large.
-What really set it apart, though, were its features.
-There's an add-a-bag strap, a "Coat-Keeper" strap that holds your jacket to the top of the bag, a sunglasses pocket, expandable zipper, easy pulling zipper tabs, and so on.
+What set it apart, though, were its features.
+There's an add-a-bag strap, a "Coat-Keeper" strap that holds your jacket to the top of the bag, an expandable zipper, easy pulling zipper tabs, and so on.
 The bag is backed by Eagle Creek's No Matter What warranty, which means they'll repair or replace your bag "no matter" the cause.
-The Tarmac retails for $300, and also comes in larger sizes if you need a checked bag.
-For anything but dedicated business travel (see our Top Pick below) where you want to have an integrated suiter to keep your business wear in good shape, the Eagle Creek Tarmac 22 is tough to beat.
-Eagle Creek makes this model in a four-wheeled version, the Eagle Creek Tarmac AWD 22, so if you prefer to push rather than pull your luggage, they've got you covered.
+For anything but dedicated business travel (see our Top Pick below), the Eagle Creek Tarmac AWD is tough to beat.
+Eagle Creek also makes the less expensive Tarmac Carry-On, a two-wheeled version of the same model, in case you prefer to pull and save some cash.

 Best Bang for the Buck